 Although Petroleum Jelly is ‘refined’ to remove the majority of the most harmful ingredients, it still contains Polycyclic Aromatic Hydrocarbons (PAHs), the same hydrocarbons you will find in the petrol that you put into your car, hence the name, ‘Petroleum Jelly’.

 Exposure to higher levels of PAHs has been linked to a number of cancers such as bladder, liver, lung and skin cancers.
-It has also been suggested that PAHs can contribute to the development of breast cancer, although it’s not clear as to whether such side effects can be attributed to the use of petroleum-based products.
+It has also been suggested that PAHs can contribute to the development of breast cancer, although it’s not clear whether such side effects can be attributed to the use of petroleum-based products.

 The fact is that we may never know for sure just how safe petroleum jelly is, at least not until it’s too late.
 The pharmaceutical industry is worth billions and the companies that create such products do not ultimately want to come clean when it comes to the truth about the health and safety of their main sources of income.

 Regardless of whether it’s potentially a health hazard or not, the question is, do you really want to be taking the risk by putting this kind of substance onto your skin?

 So you may be asking, what’s the alternative?

 Glad you asked as there are a number of alternatives that are not only natural and toxin-free, but also work a treat without the potential dangers of petrolatum-based products.

 5 Alternatives To Petroleum-Based Skincare Products